-G 2.4.3 There is a need for equipment to exist in the space between the LSVG and the LSIG in order to fulfil their functions.
+- G 2.4.2 Specific Case 7.7.17.2 of the INF NTSN sets out permission for defining the lower sector in accordance with NTRs. - G 2.4.3 There is a need for equipment to exist in the space between the LSVG and the LSIG in order to fulfil their functions.
 It is important that the positions of this equipment are controlled for technical compatibility with the rolling stock.

-- G 2.4.4 Whilst conductor rail side entry ramps are not permitted where tripcocks are operational (see GLRT1212), a conflict may arise where vehicles with tripcocks fitted traverse different infrastructure systems, for example on track machines working across both Network Rail and Transport for London infrastructure. - Additional control measures might be identified as part of the route compatibility assessment (see RIS-8270-RST).
+- G 2.4.4 Whilst conductor rail side entry ramps are not permitted where tripcocks are operational (see GLRT1212), a conflict may arise where vehicles with tripcocks fitted traverse different infrastructure systems, for example on track machines working across both Network Rail and Transport for London infrastructure. - G 2.4.5 Additional control measures might be identified as part of the route compatibility assessment (see RIS-8270-RST).
 Additional controls could include physical modification to the infrastructure, vehicle and/or implementation of operational control.